 Types of Anxiety Disorders: Common Types and Risk Factors

-Anxiety is a normal response to stress, but when it becomes excessive and persistent, it may indicate an anxiety disorder.
-Anxiety disorders include a range of mental health conditions that cause intense fear, worry, and nervousness.
-These conditions affect daily life, relationships, and overall well-being.
-Identifying the types of anxiety and their symptoms is essential for proper diagnosis and treatment.
+Anxiety is a natural reaction to stress, but when it becomes overwhelming and long-lasting, it can signal an anxiety disorder.
+These disorders encompass various mental health conditions marked by excessive fear, worry, and nervousness.
+They can interfere with everyday activities, relationships, and overall quality of life.
+Recognizing different anxiety types and their symptoms is key to accurate diagnosis and effective treatment.

 Our Mental Health Treatment Programs